christsven/H.E.A.T/ruleset/H.E.A.T.md

 ![ied drop image](./ressources/drone-ied-flowchart.excalidraw.png)

-Upon dropping the payload, the UAV can be recovered by the DOT to be rearmed, which takes a successful RALLY order.
+Upon dropping the payload, the UAV can be recovered by the operator to be rearmed, which takes a successful RALLY order.

 ###### Anti-tank IED variant